Open Wednesday through till Sunday 10AM - 5PM

 In Ballarat and surrounding areas which experience Spring frosts..
 We wait until the danger of frost has passed before feeding our plants.
 If you feed them and encourage fresh new growth, this tender new growth can be burned by frost… so it’s best to wait.
 We stock Harry’s plant food which has a lovely range for your acid loving plants.
 They respond so quickly as it contains readily available nutrients and slow release as well.
 For your natives, we have a low phosphorus blend which works beautifully on a range of native plants.

 What is the difference between compost and mulch?

 Compost is a soil improver, it supports healthy microbial activity in the soil.
 This plays an important role in the uptake of nutrients and enhances a plants ability to grow with vigour and strength!
 Mulch suppresses weed growth and helps reduce evaporation.
 It also can keep your roots cool, which some plants… like Camellias, LOVE!

 What's wrong with my Protea?

 Proteas (and Grevilleas and leucadendrons etc etc) LOVE AND NEED good drainage.
 They naturally survive in areas with very little rainfall, so they become rather unhappy when the soil doesn’t drain well or when they are overwatered.
 Grow them in pots with native mix if drainage is an issue at your place.
 They also don’t cope with rich soil.
-Lisa can talk about this till the cows come home … so yell out if you want to hear all about phosphorus intolerance in PLANTS IN THE PROTEA FAMILY
+Lisa can talk about this till the cows come home … so, you know where to come if you want to hear all about phosphorus intolerance in PLANTS IN THE PROTEA FAMILY